 The ability to pursue individual principals directly for fraud is significant.
-If the principals are husband and wife, they cannot hide behind .tenancy by the entireties. to protect their home from a judgment.
+If the principals are married, they cannot hide behind "tenancy by the entireties" to protect their home from a judgment.
 Moreover, a fraud claim opens up the possibility of an unfair trade practice claim and treble damages under Chapter 75 along with liability for attorneys. fees.